 Neelakantha Municipality is a well-positioned municipality to have all the competencies and resources to stand high on DRRM indices.
 Its proximity to Kathmandu including access to federal political leadership and resources that this can draw, its own economic strength derived from attractive vegetable and crop production that its supplies to neighboring Kathmandu valley, and the willingness to change demonstrated by current Municipality leadership can positively deliver high ranking to the Municipality.

 The current Baseline assessment notes the municipality is not yet in a position of being prepared for an effective disaster response.
 It has necessary institutional set up, but these are not yet functional.
 It has Acts and Regulations, but there are no plans.
 There is budget allocated in a traditional manner, but these are likely not be effectively used in the absence of the Plans.
-The Municipality has a strong and vibrant private sector, often led by women, and natural resources from its mountains and rivers, but he Municipality has not been working with them to improve their safety levels and reduce their exposure to disasters.
+The Municipality has a strong and vibrant private sector, often led by women, and natural resources from its mountains and rivers, but the Municipality has not been working with them to improve their safety levels and reduce their exposure to disasters.
 Understandably, a lot is yet to be accomplished.

 More specifically, there is Emergency Operation Center (EoC) at municipality level but it’s not functional.
 There is no proper mechanism of information management system during an emergency.
 Municipality is relying on local media and telecommunication to disseminate information during emergency.
 They have worked on their policies such as Municipality Disaster Act (MDA) 2019 and have gazette it and prepared subsequent regulations, but implementation shall be constrained due to absence of Disaster Risk Reduction (DRRM) Strategy/ Plan of Action.
 Municipality has assigned a focal person for DRRM who is co-responsible for care of health section but will this work without a Plan?

-On a positive note, during the FGD, this Assessment noted that municipal leaders and officials have excellent knowledge and understanding of hazards within their territory and this could contribute to an effective integration of DRRM into the municipal planning process.
+On a positive note, during the focus group discussion (FGD), this Assessment noted that municipal leaders and officials have excellent knowledge and understanding of hazards within their territory and this could contribute to an effective integration of DRRM into the municipal planning process.
 This could mean that the Municipality could move forward with early warning system not yet available in the Municipality.
 They could share public information through local media more widely to reach to the vulnerable population.

 Neelakantha Municipality has funds for preparedness and response, but its adequacy cannot be ascertained in the absence of a Plan.
 If this budget proves to be inadequate, the Municipality has no preparations to work with the external agencies or its own private sector or even it's neighboring Municipalities given that DRRM need not be carried out in isolation.